breatheco-de/old_website/README.md

 | current repo      | [GravityForms Registration Add-On](http://www.gravityforms.com/add-ons/user-registration/)|
 | current repo      | [Restrict User Access](https://wordpress.org/plugins/restrict-user-access/) |
 | current repo      | [Toolset Types](https://wordpress.org/plugins/types/) |

+## Plugin usage description

+1. Toolset WP Types: The theme is heavily integrated with that plugin, all the custom posts and taxonomies have been configured with this tool and there is a folder class/types/ that contains all the code about this integration, staring for TypesSettings.class.php that is the main manager class.

+2. Gravity Forms: This plugin handles most of the interactions with the user.
+We use the "User Registration add-on" to implement the sign-up functionality.
+All the other forms are heavily integrated as weel, each of the Gravity Forms takes care of a very particular but important data imput from the user.

+3. VC Comporser: This plugin is the reason for the platform being on wordpress, the idea is to create many components to help the content team create better courses.
+Components like: Replit Exercise, Quizz, Regex Parser, etc.

 ## Author